All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does sermorelin affect the gut microbiome?

-There is no direct evidence that sermorelin changes the gut microbiome.
-However, the improved sleep and reduced systemic inflammation associated with GH optimization may indirectly support a healthier microbial environment.
+There's no direct evidence that sermorelin changes the gut microbiome.
+But the improved sleep and reduced systemic inflammation associated with GH improvement may indirectly support a healthier microbial environment.
 This is an area where more research is needed.

 Can I take sermorelin if I have a digestive disorder?